 DSI presented two papers at the recent Electric Power Research Institute “Thermal Ecology and Regulation Workshop” in Iowa.
 The papers cover the Real-time modeling and forecasting system developed for Alabama Power Company and a Forced Evaporation study also for APC.
 The papers will be provided for download after publication.

 DSI recently completed development of an EFDC model of the Pearl Harbor, Hawaii.
-We supported Sea Engineering International in this work, which will simulate the transport and deposition of suspended sediment caused by the dredging.
-The model accurately reproduces the flow dynamics inside and outside of Pearl Harbor and will be used for a planning…
+We supported Sea Engineering International in this work, which will simulate the transport and deposition of suspended sediment caused by dredging.
+The model accurately reproduces the flow dynamics inside and outside of the Harbor for use in planning assessments.

-Paul Craig, President of DSI, made a presentation at the North America Lake Management Society conference in New York for the paper “Sigma-ZED: A Computationally Efficient Approach to Model Highly Stratified Systems with Applications to Lake Washington, WA and Tenkiller Lake, OK”.
+Paul Craig, President of DSI, presentated at the North America Lake Management Society conference in New York for the paper “Sigma-ZED: A Computationally Efficient Approach to Model Highly Stratified Systems with Applications to Lake Washington, WA and Tenkiller Lake, OK”.
 The paper will be provided for download after publication.